Why Study Applied Anthropology at the University of Memphis?

 - Opportunities for graduate certificates in GIS, Non-Profit Management, Gender Studies, and Museum Studies

 A 2018 analysis from US News and World Report lists Anthropologist among the best science jobs.

 Graduate Program Information

 The Department of Anthropology offers one of the nation's leading M.A. programs in applied anthropology.
-Graduate students in our program receive training in core areas of theory, research methods, data analysis and application.
+Graduate students in our program receive training in core areas of theory, research methods, data analysis, and application.
 Our students successfully pursue careers in government, nonprofit, and private sectors in healthcare, community development, health administration, cultural heritage preservation, and environmental management.
-Our program also prepares students to move on to doctoral study in anthropology and other fields.
+Our program also prepares students to pursue doctoral studies in anthropology and other fields.